mdbesten/what-could-go-wrong-llm/README.md

 8. Click `Edit Table` to exit editing mode and go into gameplay mode

 ## Gameplay Instructions
+0. The game begins.
+One of the players reads the "introductive speech".
 1. All players draw 5 white cards from their stack
 2. Click the spinner to choose the first player who will be the Card Czar.
 3. The Card Czar then pull a black prompt card and reads it to the group